Lyman Duff: Early life and career

 Born in Meaford, Canada West (now Ontario) to a Congregationalist minister, Duff received a Bachelor of Arts in mathematics and metaphysics from the University of Toronto in 1887.
 After graduation, he taught at Barrie Collegiate Institute while studying for the bar.
 Duff later took courses at Osgoode Hall Law School and was called to the Ontario Bar in 1893.

-Duff practised as a lawyer in Fergus, Ontario after being called to the bar.
-In 1895, Duff moved to Victoria, British Columbia and continued his career there.
-In 1895, he was made a Queen's Counsel.
+Duff practised as a lawyer in Fergus, Ontario, after being called to the bar.
+In 1895, Duff moved to Victoria, British Columbia, and he continued his career there.
+In 1895, he was appointed Queen's Counsel (Q.C.), which became King's Counsel (K.C.) on 22 January 1901 upon the death of Queen Victoria.
 In 1903, he took part, as junior counsel for Canada, in the Alaska Boundary arbitration.